Baltimore-area Jewish leaders comforting communities during deadly attacks in Israel

 Both leaders also spoke about critical security measures in the Baltimore area with anti-semitic incidents and tensions on the rise.

-"Just really pray," Herrman said.
+"Just really pray," Hermann said.
 "Just pray that there won't be any more loss of innocent lives.
 Unfortunately, it seems to be getting worse before it is getting better."

 Many elected leaders in Maryland have expressed shock over the terror attack, including Gov. Wes Moore.